andersonhdb/ahenriquedanta00.github.io/_posts/2019-03-28-The-Tutorial.md

 *The golden rule of problem solving is that a hammer is not a screwdrive.*

+*Disclaimer: this tutorial originally was supposed to be a flyweight application tutorial.
+But due to issues with Babylon.js documentation and implementation, the project began to become way more complex than an entr tutorial is supposed to be.
+Therefore a shift on the tutorial content was called for.
+Turned out that this application is more appropriate to a begginer in Babylon*

 Hello, this is my first tutorial.
 Ever.
 So, any comments and constructive feedback on it will be well appreciated.
 I have created an interactive summary, so you'll might have an easier time navigating this document.
 Also, if there any request on a tutorial implementation of a specific design pattern, I'm all ears (actually no, I also have a pair of hand...
 My Lovecraftian anatomy is kind of weird...).